 If, having taken these steps, the employee still refuses to attend the workplace, then the employer may consider moving to dismissal.
 The employer would need to show clear objective evidence that the job cannot be done from home, or cannot be done any longer from home.
 One of the most likely counters will be ‘but I have worked well so far from home’.
 It will be necessary to show why things cannot continue like this.
 A dismissal could then be justified for ‘some other substantial reason’ or even misconduct if the employee is refusing to obey a reasonable management instruction.

 As for disability discrimination, if an employee has a medical condition that means that a return to the workplace (or use of public transport) puts them at higher risk, then any justification by the employer will need to be more robust.
-In effect, the employer must show the job cannot be done properly other than at times from the office.
+In effect, the employer must show that the job cannot be done properly other than, at times, from the office.
 The employer will be entitled to request a medical report from the employee in order to determine why they cannot work from the workplace, or can only do so with adjustments.
-In practice, most such employees will be classed as ‘vulnerable’ or ‘extremely vulnerable’ under the government guidance and we deal with this below.

 Many people are worried about having to take public transport, particularly crowded trains and buses and the London Underground.
 The Government advises travel at off-peak times, and this fits in with the above advice about limiting infection in the office through staggered arrival times.